oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->batch_limit`

-Accessor method that returns the maximum # of queries that can be set w/in a single batch request.
-If the # of given queries exceeds this, then queries are divided into multiple batch requests and responses are combined so it just seems like a single batch request.
+Accessor method that returns the maximum number of queries that can be set within a single batch request.
+If the number of given queries exceeds this, then queries are divided into multiple batch requests, and responses are combined so it just seems like a single batch request.
 Default value is 50 as API documentation says.

 ### `$fb->is_beta`